rust-lang/rfcs/text/0000-simple_unwind_annotation.md

 # Summary
 [summary]: #summary

-Provides a new ABI string `extern "C+panic"` to denote functions that use the C ABI, but may also unwind with a Rust panic.
+Provides a new ABI string `extern "C panic"` to denote functions that use the C ABI, but may also unwind with a Rust panic.

 # Motivation